 The sump pump pit liner - How does a sump pump work?

-There are a handful of companies that have designed a sump pump pit liner that incorperates all of these features.
-In the Northeast I reccomend Grate Products.
-They carry a great line of basement water control products and have a strong certified contractor program if you need something installed.
+There are a handful of companies that have designed a sump pump pit liner that incorperates all of the four features of an ideal sump pump pit liner.
+In the Northeast, I recommend Grate Products.
+They carry a great line of basement water control products.
+Grate Products also has a strong certified contractor program if you need something installed.